yhur/arduplot/README.md

 ```
 python waves.py | arduplot -n -w 500 -e 10
 ```
-And this sample is also taken from Antoino's work in the pull request.
+This sample is also taken from Antoino's work in the pull request.
+And thank you @thijstriemstra and @cybertza for your contribution as well.